CTHRU/Hitrava/.github/ISSUE_TEMPLATE/error-report.md

 ---
 name: Error report
-about: Report any problems so that I can have a look a them and get the code working for you!
+about: Report any problems you encounter!
 title: "[BUG]"
 labels: ''
 assignees: aricooperdavis

 ---

-N.B.
-I won't troubleshoot your Python installation here, only issues with the code.
-If you're struggling with Python I recommend using [anaconda](https://www.anaconda.com/distribution/).

 **Input**
 Tell me what you typed in to produce the error.